SharieRhea/SharieRhea.github.io/README.md

 - [X] fix visuals for projects page (need grid and spacing around edges)
 - [X] fix visuals for project showcase pages (spacing around edges)

-- [ ] resize project title on mobile to be smaller
+- [X] resize project title on mobile to be smaller
-- [ ] fix text vertical alignment on project link buttons

 ## Ideas

-- [ ] recreate the text "decode" effect on "SHARIE RHEA"
+- [X] recreate the text "decode" effect on "SHARIE RHEA"
 - [ ] add subtle animations (fade or slide in for project cards)
 - [ ] allow filtering projects by technologies (by clicking on them from a card?)
 - [ ] allow switching to light theme